Last updated: June 2018 (Updated four bikes)

 If you go to a local bikes shop looking for the best mountain bikes under a $1,000, the salesman will probably wrinkle his face in a dismissive manner and tell you that if you want something good, you’re going to have to pay about twice that amount.

 But here’s a catch:

-However, those three (NOW FIVE!) mountain bikes will bring you to the next level on mountain biking scene!
+However, those mountain bikes will bring you to the next level on mountain biking scene!

-There are bikes to be found under a $1,000, that are reliable, long lasting and require no more maintenance than any other good bike.
+There are bikes to be found under a $1,000, that is reliable, long-lasting and require no more maintenance than any other good bike.
 Though because these can be time-consuming to search out, I’ve gone through the trouble of picking out the best candidates, evaluating them and putting together reviews for the best of them.
 Here are three top-notch bikes under a $1,000, all verified in their high quality and overall reliability for men and women alike.

 Just make sure to pick the right size and here you go!